tarimren-admin/rehlds/README.md

 <li>sv_rehlds_local_gametime &lt;1|0&gt; // A feature of local gametime which decrease "lags" if you run same map for a long time.
 Default: 0
 <li>sv_use_entity_file // Use custom entity file for a map.
 Path to an entity file will be "maps/[map name].ent".
 0 - use original entities.
 1 - use .ent files from maps directory.
 2 - use .ent files from maps directory and create new .ent file if not exist.
 <li>sv_usercmd_custom_random_seed // When enabled server will populate an additional random seed independent of the client.
 Default: 0
-<li>sv_net_incoming_decompression <1|0> // When enabled server will decompress of incoming compressed file transfer payloads.
+<li>sv_net_incoming_decompression &lt;1|0&gt; // When enabled server will decompress of incoming compressed file transfer payloads.
 Default: 1
-<li>sv_net_incoming_decompression_max_ratio <0|100> // Sets the max allowed ratio between compressed and uncompressed data for file transfer.
+<li>sv_net_incoming_decompression_max_ratio &lt;0|100&gt; // Sets the max allowed ratio between compressed and uncompressed data for file transfer.
 (A ratio close to 90 indicates large uncompressed data with low entropy) Default: 80.0
-<li>sv_net_incoming_decompression_max_size <16|65536> // Sets the max allowed size for decompressed file transfer data.
+<li>sv_net_incoming_decompression_max_size &lt;16|65536&gt; // Sets the max allowed size for decompressed file transfer data.
 Default: 65536 bytes
+<li>sv_net_incoming_decompression_min_failures &lt;0|10&gt; // Sets the min number of decompression failures required before a player's connection is flagged for potential punishment.
+Default: 4
+<li>sv_net_incoming_decompression_max_failures &lt;0|10&gt; // Sets the max number of decompression failures allowed within a specified time window before action is taken against the player.
+Default: 10
+<li>sv_net_incoming_decompression_min_failuretime: &lt;0.1|10.0&gt; // Sets the min time in secs within which decompression failures are tracked to determine if the player exceeds the failure thresholds.
+Default: 0.1
 <li>sv_net_incoming_decompression_punish // Time in minutes for which the player will be banned for malformed/abnormal bzip2 fragments (0 - Permanent, use a negative number for a kick).
 Default: -1
 <li>sv_tags &lt;comma-delimited string list of tags&gt; // Sets a string defining the "gametags" for this server, this is optional, but if it is set it allows users/scripts to filter in the matchmaking/server-browser interfaces based on the value.
 Default: ""
 <li>sv_filterban &lt;-1|0|1&gt;// Set packet filtering by IP mode. -1 - All players will be rejected without any exceptions.
 0 - No checks will happen.
 1 - All incoming players will be checked if they're IP banned (if they have an IP filter entry), if they are, they will be kicked.
 Default: 1